Identity Crisis1 of 13

 Mark Hamill as the Joker8 of 13

-If Kevin Conroy is playing Bruce Wayne, Mark Hamill has to play Joker - 'nuff said.
+Since Kevin Conroy played Bruce Wayne, Mark Hamill has to play Joker - 'nuff said.

 He's already played a Joker-styled alt-universe Trickster in Flash.